 Once you receive a notification that the judgment is being entered, you are required to file your appeal notice on or before whichever is earlier:

-If your appeal is denied, that does not mean that there is no hope—you can work with your appellate attorney to continue to fight for your desired outcome.
-You can do this by either having them file a Petition for Rehearing to present a revised appeal argument to the original court, or you can have them file a Petition for Review which will escalate the case to the California Supreme Court so your case can be reviewed by an even higher power.
+If your appeal is unsuccessful and results in affirmance of the judgment, that does not mean that there is no hope.
+You can work with your appellate attorney to continue to fight for your desired outcome.
+You can do this by either having them file a Petition for Rehearing to present a revised appeal argument to the original court, if you can convince a majority of the three-justice panel that there is a substantial error in the decision.
+An appellate attorney may also file a Petition for Review, which asks the California Supreme Court to consider reviewing your case.

 Once your appellate lawyer files your notice of appeal of the court’s final decision, it is assigned a docket number by the Court of Appeals Clerk’s Office.
-Your attorney will then handle any forms and paperwork necessary to continue with the appeal, and the Clerk will make you aware of any problems, such as due fines.
-The Clerk will then issue a briefing schedule, which will let you and your attorney know when they will make their written and oral arguments to the Court.
-Once the Court has a chance to review the appeal, they will either grant or deny the request and alert your attorney to their verdict.
+Your attorney will then handle any forms and paperwork necessary to continue with the appeal, and the Clerk will make you aware of any problems, such as fees due.
+While the briefing schedule is set by rule, the Clerk may issue a briefing schedule, which will let you and your attorney know when they will make their written and oral arguments to the Court.
+Once the Court has a chance to review the appeal, it will either affirm or reverse the judgment.

-An amicus brief is a document that is filed in appellate court by a non-litigant with a stake in the subject, and contains additional information or arguments that the courts may want to consider to have a balanced view of the situation.
+An amicus brief is a document that is filed in appellate court by a non-litigant with an interest in the subject, and contains additional information or arguments that the courts may want to consider to have an additional perspective on the applicable law.
 The Supreme Court states that the amicus brief should contain relevant matters not dealt with by the currently litigating parties which may be of assistance in the case.